 Gratitude is pretty much the word of the month every November, right?

 And of course, we often hear people who’ve been diagnosed with cancer say they are more grateful in general following their cancer diagnosis.
 Cancer was a wake-up call.
 They are more grateful now for everything.

 As you might guess, I don’t really go along with the notion that we must feel more grateful after cancer knocks on our door.
-I have a tendency to resist many of the societal expectations on how “to do” cancer, including this one.
+I resist many of the societal expectations on how “to do” cancer, including this one.
 Sometimes I wonder why this is.
 But I guess that’s a post for another day.

 But being grateful today after my cancer diagnosis, does not mean I must keep quiet.

 One thing that continues to bother me about life in Cancer Survivorship Land is that sometimes those of us who do not conform to the expected ways to do cancer/survivorship, are thought to be ungrateful.